-- The student will arrive to school each day wearing uniform attire. - The student will not change clothes in the lobby, cafeteria, stairwell, restrooms, or anywhere in the building during the school day. - UPCS may sponsor Homecoming, seasonal events, and Prom; all of these events have a special dress code which must be observed in order to attend. - Students who do not comply with the Dress Code will be sent home to change into appropriate Dress Code clothing.
+- The student will arrive to school each day wearing uniform attire. - The student will not change clothes in the lobby, cafeteria, stairwell, restrooms, or anywhere in the building during the school day.
+(The exception is shoes: if a student wore non-dress code shoes to walk to school or due to weather conditions, students may change into black or brown dress shoes before their first class.
+Non-dress code shoes must be stored in their locker) - UPCS may sponsor Homecoming, seasonal events, and Prom; all of these events have a special dress code which must be observed in order to attend. - Students who do not comply with the Dress Code will be sent home to change into appropriate Dress Code clothing.
 Students who are sent home for Dress Code violations are expected to change and return to school for the remainder of their classes. - Repeated violation of the dress code will be addressed by the Dean of Students.
 The school will communicate and attempt to solve the issue with the family.
 Dress code violations will be tracked and enforced for each student in the following manner: